 See Rules Governing the Award of the Degree of Bachelor of Arts, 1.-17.
-For details of prerequisites for Honours Level, see each School's entry in the Table of Subjects.
+For details of prerequisites for Honours level, see each school's entry in the Table of Subjects.

-A student wishing to study for the award of a degree at Special Honours level should consult the School or Schools concerned, preferably before enrolling in the second year of study.
-(This is essential in the case of a student wishing to enrol in a Combined Honours Degree program.)
+A student wishing to study for the award of a degree at Special Honours level should consult the school or schools concerned, preferably before enrolling in Year 2 (This is essential in the case of a student wishing to enrol in a Combined Honours Degree program.)

-A typical program for the Degree at Special Honours level is:
+A typical program for the degree at Special Honours level is:

-Sessions 1 and 2: 48 Level I credit points, usually including 12 credit points in the School or in each of the Schools in which Honours are to be taken.
+Sessions 1 and 2: 48 Level I credit points, usually including 12 credit points in the school or in each of the schools in which Honours are to be taken.

-Sessions 3 to 6, at least 60 Upper Level credit points, including the prerequisite subjects for entry to Honours Level in the School or Schools concerned and including at least 18 credit points in another School or Schools.
+Sessions 3 to 6: at least 60 Upper Level credit points, including the prerequisite subjects for entry to Honours level in the school or schools concerned and including at least 18 credit points in another school or schools.

-Sessions 7 and 8: Honours Level program in the School or Schools concerned.
+Sessions 7 and 8: Honours level program in the school or schools concerned.